nsharpe/interview/README.md

 * Provide example of documentation expectations
 * Demonstrate basic knowledge in a variety of technologies and frameworks
 * Demonstrate the ability to combine several technologies into a single deployable package
-* Demonstrate the usefullness of Docker Compose
+* Demonstrate the usefulness of Docker Compose
 * Provide a template to try new technologies

+This environment does not cover
+* Unit tests
+* Integration Tests
+* Deployment best practices

+Time permiting the above should be addressed.

 ## What the application does
 Maintain records of the tv watch histories of individuals.

 ## Assumptions